Skip to content

 RPC Controller

-To expose an RPC function as an API endpoint, you need to create a controller with type:"rpc".
-The routing for RPC controllers is also convention-based, derived from the controller's folder structure.
+To expose an RPC function as an API endpoint, you need to create a controller.
+The routing for RPC controllers is convention-based, derived from the controller's folder structure.

 For example, if you have an RPC function hello and you create a controller at controllers/rpc/hello/rpc.go: